bdonr/legal/privacy_template.md

 **[CERTAIN TYPES OF SERVICES THAT DELIVER DIRECT MARKETING TO USERS AND INTERACT WITH CALIFORNIA RESIDENTS MAY BE SUBJECT TO TERMS IN THIS SECTION.
 CONSULT WITH LEGAL COUNSEL REGARDING YOUR PRIVACY OBLIGATIONS UNDER CALIFORNIA LAW.]**

 California law permits residents of California to request certain details about how their information is shared with third parties for direct marketing purposes.
 If you are a California resident and would like to make such a request, please contact us at **ctwome@icloud.com**.
 However, please note that under the law, Services such as ours that permit California residents to opt in to, or opt out of, this type of sharing are not required to provide such information upon receiving a request, but rather may respond by notifying the user of his or her right to prevent the disclosure.
-To opt out of having information about you shared with third parties for direct marketing purposes, please **[INSERT DESCRIPTION OF OPT OUT MECHANISM]**.

 ## Contact Us